BhanuPrakashYarajarla/hackathon-FluentAI/README.md

 --LanguageTool API – For grammar checking and corrections.

 --OpenCV & Dlib Models – For eye-tracking and facial landmark detection.

+->Chatbase - It is used for training and modelling a chatbot.

 API Documentation:(Link)